Here is the CMT Uptime check phrase

 Development economists at Michigan study such diverse topics as agriculture, international migration, political economy, economic history, microfinance, health, family economics, education, firms, and the environment.
 Development is an eclectic subfield, drawing on all other subfields of economics.
 Scholars of development at Michigan draw upon all other subfields in the economics department, as well as from other units on campus such as the schools of public policy, business, information, environment and sustainability, and public health.
 We gather weekly at the Economic Development Seminar (EDS).

-To subscribe to the Development Economics @ Michigan email list and learn about upcoming events and what’s happening in the community, please email our Program Manager, Rohan Bhargava, at [email protected].
+To subscribe to the Development Economics @ Michigan email list and learn about upcoming events and what’s happening in the community, please email [email protected].

 Development economists are active in a number of research groups at Michigan: